scottie-l/reading-notes/reading-notes-301/class-10.md

+# Notes - Day 10

-<b><a href = "https://www.freecodecamp.org/news/understanding-the-javascript-call-stack-861e41ae61d4/">"Understanding the JS Call Stack"</a>
+_<a href = "https://www.freecodecamp.org/news/understanding-the-javascript-call-stack-861e41ae61d4/">"Understanding the JS Call Stack"</a>_

 1. What is a ‘call’?
 A call is a function invocation.